-Carmel Mission is rich with beauty.
-It is made of rustic caramel-colored stone.
+Carmel Mission, built in 1771, is rich with beauty.
+It is made of rustic caramel-colored stone, adorned with Moorish accents and has a rounded tower.
 Because it is a basilica, the architecture is gorgeous and the pope has visited it!
 It was the first mission built in California.

 Most memorable are its gardens, which are chock full of roses and giant dahlias.
 They are a feast for the eyes and a photographer's dream!
 I arrived after a rain and the flowers looked so wonderful covered in clear raindrops.

 There are three sections to the grounds so make sure you see all three.
 There's the entrance courtyard with a Spanish fountain, rose garden, and statues.
 There's a side area with a graveyard and ivy growing over weather-stained sandstone walls.
 And there's the back courtyard which is also a school.
 Here you will find such lovely little gardens and fountains, and one grand Spanish fountain.